Find Affordable College Courses

 $14,088 Average Tuition & Fees

 University of Memphis ranked #10 on this year’s Best Value General Engineering Technology Schools in the Southeast Region list.
-UofM is a fairly large public school located in the city of Memphis.
+UofM is a very large public school located in the large city of Memphis.

-UofM undergraduate students pay an average of $14,088 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UofM are $14,088 per year.
 Engineering Tech majors at UofM take out an average of $30,875 in student loans while working on their egree.

 Best General Engineering Technology Colleges by State

-Explore the best general engineering technology schools for a specific state in the Southeast region.
+Explore the best general engineering technology colleges for a specific state in the Southeast region.

 State Degrees Awarded